-Renewable energy sources like solar and wind only generate electricity when the wind blows or the sun is out and that isn’t always when customers need power.
+So let’s talk Vehicle-to-Grid or V2G!
+First of all, renewable energy sources like solar and wind.
+However they only generate electricity when the wind blows or the sun is out.
+Sometimes that isn’t always.
+And always is especially when customers need power.
 Batteries large enough to hold megawatts of electricity are prohibitively expensive but another potential source of battery storage is fast emerging: electric vehicles.

-Vehicle-to-grid (V2G) storage allows the smart grid to use EVs (and even hybrids) as a distributed network of batteries that can store power at off-peak times and help power the grid when demand peaks.
+Vehicle-to-grid (V2G) storage allows the smart grid to use EVs as a distributed network of batteries.
+So that you can store power at off-peak times.
+As well as help power the grid when demand peaks.
 Here’s how it works: